LiquidGalaxyLAB/Presentation-Tool/README.md

 ## Full documentation

-To further information about the project checkout the [full documentation]().
+To further information about the project checkout the full documentation in our [wiki](https://github.com/LiquidGalaxyLAB/Presentation-Tool/wiki).

 ## Issues and contributing